myamann/MERN-Expense-Tracker-App/README.md

 To run this project, install it locally using npm:

 ```
-# Run front and backend
+ # Run frontend and backend
  npm run dev

  # Backend only